-Morocco is back in the game after being hit hard by two major Covid lockdowns and a downturn in foreign productions travelling there to shoot.
+Morocco is aiming to get back in the game after being hit hard by two major Covid‑19 lockdowns and a downturn in foreign productions travelling here to shoot.
 The country’s reputation for relative political stability in an otherwise turbulent region played its part in attracting overseas partners back to the storied North African nation.
 The return of Marrakech International Film Festival (November 11-19, 2022) after a two-year absence further boosts the country’s international profile.

 Bordering the Atlantic and Mediterranean, Morocco offers deserts, mountains, oases and big skies.
-There is also cultural capital Marrakech with its Medina, a Unesco world heritage site that dates back to medieval times.
+There is also cultural capital Marrakech with its Medina old city, a Unesco world heritage site that dates back to medieval times.
 It is also home to a slew of impressive monuments including the Koutoubia mosque, the Kasbah, battlements, souks (markets) and gardens.
 There is also the Bahia Palace, the Ben Youssef Madrasa historical site, the Saadian Tombs, myriad grand riads (courtyards) and Jemaa El Fna, an open-air theatre.
 Southeast of Marrakech, in the Draa-Tafilalet region, is Ouarzazate, a city dubbed Africa’s Hollywood, which plays home to several studios including Atlas, Ouarzazate and CLA Studios.

 International producers cite Morocco’s fine weather, great light, network of established line production companies and experienced crew pool as reasons to shoot in the country.
 Still, there is work to be done to bring back international productions.
-During Covid, business dropped by nearly 75% during the pandemic, as curfews were in operation and the country shut its borders.
+Business dropped by nearly 75% during the pandemic, as curfews were in operation and the country shut its borders.

 BBC-backed Second World War TV drama SAS: Rogue Heroes — from Peaky Blinders creator Steven Knight — was one of the first big productions to touch down over the summer of 2020, with Morocco doubling for Cairo and other parts of the Middle East.
 Locations include the picturesque ramparted Atlantic port of Essaouira, the Saharan oasis town of Erfoud and the historic city of Fez.
 The latter was one of the settings for Walt Disney Studios’ fifth Indiana Jones film.

 Drama The Forgiven, starring Jessica Chastain and Ralph Fiennes and directed by John Michael McDonagh, shot in early 2020 while Korean director Kim Song-hun’s Kidnapped and German action thriller Zielfahnder 3 also filmed in Morocco.

 Morocco is one of the most popular destinations in the Middle East and North Africa for international film and high-end TV productions.
 The country’s key draws include its varied picture-book Middle Eastern backdrops and landscapes, ranging from the historic medinas of cities such as Marrakesh to the teeming streets of Casablanca and Tangier, and the Sahara desert and Atlas mountains.